 It just kept getting worse.
 Cudweed species pull so much nitrate into their tissues that they are toxic to animals.
-This one is a perennial, and look at what it is doing to those grasses!
+Some are annuals, returning that nitrate to the soil as they break down.
+This one is a perennial, and look at what it is doing to the grasses!
 So I put a burn pile on top and spread the hot charcoal to make it die.
 Sometimes you just have to start over and say you learned something.
 I have plenty of it elsewhere to see what happens undisturbed.